 Another stunning seasonal performance found in the Alaskan outdoors are the Northern Lights.
 In the evening, beautiful colors light up the sky on many nights during the colder months of the year.
 Even though it may sound like this could only be viewed in remote areas, the Northern Lights can be seen by tourists throughout the state.
 Visitors who wish to see this sight should plan to visit the state during the Northern Lights season, which runs between mid-September and late April.

-After learning about what Alaska has to offer, it is no wonder why the state is such a popular destination among senior travelers.
+After learning about what an Alaska vacation has to offer, it is no wonder why the state is such a popular destination among senior travelers.
 From enhanced accessibility at popular tourist spots to senior-specific travel to the exceptional displays of nature, Alaska is a fantastic spot to choose for your next vacation.